You might have some questions about starting work at Ford, so we have some answers.

 Ford understands that individuals with autism bring a unique set of strengths to our employment talent pool and that a diverse and inclusive workforce that represents our customers makes us a better, stronger company.

-Ford believes that gaining experience with working with individuals with autism will not only contribute to business objectives and enhance diversity at Ford, but adheres to our desire to contribute to a “Better World” through collaboration with and support of those in the community around us.
+Ford believes that gaining experience by working with people with autism will not only contribute to business objectives and enhance diversity at Ford, but adheres to our desire to contribute to a “Better World” through collaboration with and support of those in the community around us.

-Ford has chosen to focus of Autism at this point because of the high rate of underemployment of this population; research indicates that up to 90 percent of this population is unemployed, relative to an unemployment rate that averages 70 percent for other disabilities.
+Ford chose to focus on autism because of the high rate of underemployment within the autism population; research indicates that up to 90 percent of this population is unemployed, relative to an unemployment rate that averages 70 percent for other disabilities.

-All current open positions are posted on our corporate website: http://corporate.ford.com/careers.html
+All current open positions are posted on our corporate website.

 For more information on Ford’s commitment to Diversity & Inclusion, please visit our Diversity & Inclusion webpage.